The Moving Image: A Course exploring Light, Movement and Narrative

-The Foundation for Indian Contemporary Art (FICA) and Serendipity Arts Trust (SAT) are delighted to announce that The Moving Image: A Course exploring Light, Movement and Narrative shall culminate after its month-long duration (September 11- October 13, 2017) in anOpen Day on Saturday October 14, 6 pm onwards at the Serendipity Arts Trust, C 340, New Delhi.
+The Foundation for Indian Contemporary Art (FICA) and Serendipity Arts Trust (SAT) conducted The Moving Image: A Course exploring Light, Movement and Narrative which ran from September 11- October 13, 2017.
+The course was held at the Serendipity Arts Trust, C 340, New Delhi.

 The display will continue until October 27 and will be a chance to share some of the processes and outcomes of this programme.
 The group comprising 14 young artists- Samrridhi Kukreja, Debasis Beura, Tehmeena Firdos, Utsuk Sharma, Vinati Sehgal, Sagar Gupta, Bhanu Gola, Ritika Mittal, Ritika Sharma, Ajit Kumar, Ponraj Kumar, Akup Buchem, Priyank Gothwal andPallavi Arora- has been immersed in a month-long rigorous process experimenting with kinetic art, photography and video.